ADHD Treatment in Willmar, Minnesota

 • Chronic procrastination that leads to last-minute panic

-• Difficulty managing time–everything takes longer than expected
+• Difficulty managing time–everything takes longer than expected, or planning schedules

 • Impulsive decisions that cause problems later

-• Feeling restless or "on edge" even when sitting still
+• Feeling restless or “on edge," or not settled, even when sitting still

-• Struggling to maintain friendships or relationships because of forgetfulness, difficulty finding the right words to say, or impulsivity
+• Struggling to maintain friendships or relationships because of forgetfulness, irritability so you don’t enjoy being around people, difficulty finding the right words to say, or impulsivity.

 If this sounds familiar, you're not alone.
 Your brain just works differently, and with the right treatment, your quality of life can improve.